MTiergarten/redi-webdev-project/README.md

 - App generates a 1-week meal plan (e.g. 2 options for each meal (breakfast, lunch, snack and dinner), reused across the week)
   - [x] ~~To do: return plan with randomized recipes to yield enough meals for a week~~

-## 💭 Wishlist | Things I might get into after delivering the initial project
+## 💭 Wishlist of future improvements
-- Write functions to clean up the code
 - Button to clear filter selection
 - Show calories and macros for each portion
 - Allow user to add their own recipes